-y Adolescents age 18 years known or suspected to be unvaccinated or incompletely vaccinated: administer remaining doses (1, 2, or 3 TPV doses) to complete a 3-dose primary series.\ Unless there are specific reasons to be y Total number of doses needed to complete the series is the same as that recommended for the U.S. IPV schedule.
-See w w w.cdc.gov/mmwr/volumes/66/wr/mm6601a6.htm?s\%20 cid=mm6601a6\w.
+y Adolescents age 18 years known or suspected to be

+unvaccinated or incompletely vaccinated: administer remaining doses (1, 2, or 3 IPV doses) to complete a 3-dose primary series.
+Unless there are specific reasons to believe they were not vaccinated, most persons aged 18 years or older born and raised in the United States can assume they were vaccinated against polio as children.